Mriganka-github/Exploratory-Data-Analysis/README.md

 # Part 5: Visualization

-●	Write a code to display the following 6 graphs:
+●	Code to display the following 6 graphs:

 1. A line graph for “Level 2” for the different “Place_in_India?” over the months of the year 2020 & 2021.